HM-Pfeiffer/HM-Pfeiffer/README.md

 ### I’m a Full Stack Developer who thrives on turning ideas into reality.

-#### I love blending creativity and functionality.
+I love blending creativity and functionality.
 Whether I’m building smooth APIs or optimizing performance, I’m all about delivering engaging, high-quality solutions that make an impact.

+> "The most dangerous phrase in the language is, 'We've always done it this way.'"
+– Grace Hopper

-#### I currently live around the greater Orlando area with my world-traveling family and floppy-eared pup.
+I currently live around the greater Orlando area with my world-traveling family and floppy-eared pup. 🐶

 ## Tech Stack